Markloftus/L1ME-AID/README.md

 A standard computer with enough RAM to support the in-memory operations/dataset you provide.

 ## Python Dependencies
-(versions listed below but the functions utilized are very basic it will most likely work with most versions):<br>
+(versions are listed below, but the functions utilized are very basic it will most likely work with most versions.
+Additionally, many of these are built-in to python (e.g., argparse):<br>
   1) pandas - v2.2.1<br>
   2) pysam -  v0.22.0<br>
   3) os - Built-in (os)<br>